[You can also view the single-page version of this document.]

 • Start your log message with one line indicating the general nature of the change, and follow that with a descriptive paragraph if necessary.

-This not only helps put developers in the right frame of mind for reading the rest of the log message, but also plays well with the "ASFBot" bot that echoes the first line of each commit to realtime forums like IRC.
-(For details, see https://wilderness.apache.org/ )
+This helps put developers in the right frame of mind for reading the rest of the log message.

 If the commit is just one simple change to one file, then you can dispense with the general description and simply go straight to the detailed description, in the standard filename-then-symbol format shown below.